echogarden-project/echogarden/docs/Engines.md

 * `whisper`: given a spoken recording in any of the [98 languages](https://platform.openai.com/docs/guides/speech-to-text/supported-languages) supported by Whisper, and an English translation of its transcript, the translated transcript is tokenized and then decoded, in order, using a guided approach, with any multilingual Whisper model, set to its `translate` task mode.
 In this way, the approximate mapping between the spoken audio and each word of the translation is estimated

+## Speech-to-transcript-and-translation alignment

+This is a two-stage approach for translation alignment, that can accept any of 100 source and target languages:

+1. First, the spoken audio is aligned with the native language transcript
+2. Then, the resulting timeline is aligned with the translation using semantic text-to-text alignment

+This approach is potentially faster than the single-stage one, because the first stage can use any alignment approach, including the default synthesis-based DTW, which is much faster than running a speech recognition engine like Whisper.

+The second stage uses a multilingual text embedding model to produce a vector representation of both the transcript and the translation text, and then uses DTW to align the tokens to each other.
+Since this stage works on tokens only (the audio is not involved), it is generally fast.

+In terms of accuracy, the two-stage approach can be more accurate than the alignment derived from the Whisper model in the one-stage approach, especially when compared to using the smaller Whisper models, and for source languages that Whisper generally isn't very good at, like Chinese, Japanese, and less common languages.

+## Timeline-to-translation alignment

+This is used for the second stage of the two-stage approach.
+It can be use independently as well.
+For instance, it can be used to reuse the same timeline to align with multiple translations in different languages.

+* [`E5`](https://huggingface.co/intfloat/multilingual-e5-base) (`e5`): E5 is a multilingual text embedding model by Microsoft, supporting 100 languages.
+This model encodes sequences of text tokens to vectors, in such a way that words with similar meanings in different languages are mapped to similar vectors.
+This cross-language semantic vector encoding is then used for aligning the tokens between the timeline and the translation.
+Then, the translated words are mapped to the timestamps of the corresponding words in the timeline.

 ## Language detection